litestar-org/litestar/docs/usage/responses.rst

 .. attention::

-    In the case of the builtin :class:`TemplateResponse <litestar.response.TemplateResponse>`, :class:`FileResponse <litestar.response.FileResponse>`, :class:`StreamingResponse <litestar.response.StreamingResponse>`, and
+    In the case of the builtin :class:`Template <litestar.response.Template>`, :class:`File <litestar.response.File>`, :class:`Stream <litestar.response.Stream>`, and
-    :class:`RedirectResponse <litestar.response.RedirectResponse>` you should use the response "response containers", otherwise
-    OpenAPI documentation will not be generated correctly.
+    :class:`Redirect <litestar.response.Redirect>` you should use the response "response containers", otherwise OpenAPI documentation will not be generated correctly.
 For more details see the respective documentation sections:

     - `Template responses`_